asmundstavdahl/notes-go-1/README.md

 ├── handlers.go       # HTTP handler functions for different routes
 ├── templates/        # Directory for HTML templates
 │   ├── index.html    # Template for listing notes and creating new notes
-│   └── note.html     # Template for viewing a single note
+│   ├── note.html     # Template for viewing a single note
-├── static/           # (Optional) For any static assets like CSS (very basic for PoC) │   └── style.css     # (Currently empty)
+│   └── keywords.html # Template for listing and filtering keywords
-├── notes.db          # SQLite database file for data persistence (for PoC) ├── DESIGN_POC.md     # Design document for the PoC
+├── notes.db          # SQLite database file for data persistence (PoC) ├── DESIGN_POC.md     # Design document for the PoC
 └── README.md         # This file
 ```